 During a session, the therapist facilitates experiments based on the non-verbal indicators of the client.
 The client enters into brief states of mindfulness to study their experience.
 The sessions are a collaboration between the client and the therapist and follows the client’s innate healing capacity.
 Sessions often lead to insights and to the creation of new healing experiences.
 This method incorporates principles of mindfulness, loving presence, organicity, and non-violence.
 Hakomi can be done individually, in couple’s therapy, or in small groups of 2-4 participants who provide support in the process for a designated client.
 Hakomi can be done in a single session, a series of group sessions, or as part of short-term or long-term therapy.

-Psychotherapy, counseling, and life or relationship coaching for individuals, couples, parent/child dyads, families or small groups
+Psychotherapy, counseling, and life or relationship coaching for individuals, couples, families, or small groups

 - Free initial 15-minute phone consultation

-- Insurance: I currently do not accept insurance, but am willing to write a superbill for you to submit to your insurance company
+- I do not submit claims for insurance.
+If needed, I can write a superbill for you to submit to your insurance company for reimbursement.

 To notice what arises inside, without judgement, is the essence of Hakomi and a pathway to deep abiding healing.